 |Architecture Style||Second-Empire Revival|

-Who were the people at the Asylum in the early days?
-First of all, there were the patients (called inmates at the time) who came from all walks of life.
-The majority of the male population were farmers, laborers, and miners (makes sense) and the females were mostly housewives.
-Patients who were able, were given the opportunity to participate in the chores that kept the place running.
+The patients (called inmates at the time) came from all walks of life.
+The majority of the male population were farmers, laborers, and miners, and the females were mostly housewives.
+Patients who were able were given the opportunity to participate in the chores that kept the place running.
 The treatment practices of the day believed that restful circumstances and honest labor were instrumental in progress toward a cure for the "poor unfortunates."
 We have not uncovered evidence that patients were forced to work.
 Secondly, there were the staff members who were required to live on the premises.
 The Superintendent was a political appointee, in keeping with the times, and always a medical doctor.
 Other staff included a matron/nurse, attendants, cooks, and farmers.

 Main Image Gallery: Nevada State Asylum Image Gallery